0xPolygonMiden/miden-vm/miden/README.md

 # build an executable for Apple silicon (concurrent+metal)
 make exec-metal

+# built an executable for targets with AVX2 instructions (concurrent)
+make exec-avx2

-# built an executable for the Graviton 3 target (concurrent+sve)
+# built an executable for targets with SVE instructions (concurrent)
-make exec-graviton
+make exec-sve
 ```

 ### Running Miden VM